jonathb/golang-helloworld/Readme.txt

 - the builtin packages

-- PS: test the new gpg key
+- PS: test the new gpg key again 1518